+[Systems]

+0=MyAnswerBank

-[Systems] 0=MyAnswerBank 1=MyFactBank
+1=MyFactBank

-4. Create a configuration section for your Fact Bank system, with the name that you specified.
-For example, [MyFactBank].

-- 5. Set Type to FactBank. - 6.
+- 4. Create a configuration section for your Fact Bank system, with the name that you specified.
+For example, [MyFactBank]. - 5.
+Set Type to FactBank. - 6.
 Set BackendType to Lua. - 7.
 Set ScriptPath to the path to the Lua script that you want to run as your Fact Bank.
 Answer Server calls out to this script whenever it processes an Ask action that includes the Lua Fact Bank system, and returns the response as an answer. - 8.
 (Optional) Set ScriptFunction to the entry function in your Lua script that Answer Server must call.
 The default entry function is called fetch. - 9.
 Set EductionQuestionGrammars to the name of your question parser grammar.
 You can also optionally set EductionEntities to a list of entities to use from the specified grammars. - 10.
 Set EductionTimeGrammars to the name of the Eduction grammar to use for advanced time normalization.
 You can also optionally set TimeEntities to a list of entities to use from the specified grammars. - 11.
 Set EductionLuaScript and TimeLuaScript to the file name and path to the Lua scripts to use for question parsing and time normalization. - 12.
+Specify how Fact Bank must access your coding files by using one of the following methods: - To use coding text files (see Create Coding Files, on page 70): - a.
+Set CodifierType to files. - b.
+Set CodingsPath and CodingsDatPath to the locations of the coding files. - To use a coding database (see Set up a SQL Database for Coding Information, on page 73): - a.
+Set CodifierType to odbc. - b.
+Set CodingsConfigSection to the name of a configuration section where you define the connection information your coding database. - c.
+Create the corresponding configuration section for the coding database (for example [FactBankCodings0]). - d.
+In this coding database configuration section, set ConnectionString to the connection string to use to connect to the RDBMS that contains the coding information. - 13.
+(Optional) Set the parameter AskParallelizationFactor to specify the number of threads to use to gather answers (for each ask action).
+The default value is 1 but if your Answer Server has sufficient resources you can improve response times by increasing the number.

-Set CodingsPath and CodingsDatPath to the locations of the coding files. - 13.
-Save and close the configuration file. - 14.
+- 14. Save and close the configuration file. - 15.
 Restart Answer Server for your changes to take effect.